davidpagnon/Sports2D/README.md

 - If `BlazePose` is used, only one person can be detected.\
   No interpolation nor filtering options are available.
 Not plotting available.

 - If `OpenPose` is used, multiple persons can be consistently detected across frames.
-A person is matched to another in the next frame when their average point clouds are at a small euclidian distance.\
+A person is associated to another in the next frame when they are at a small distance.\
   Sequences of missing data are interpolated if they are less than N frames long.\
   Resulting coordinates can be filtered with Butterworth, gaussian, median, or loess filter.
 They can also be plotted.